helpshift/helpshift-unity-sdkx-example/README.md

 * Update your Helpshift App credentials in `HelpshiftUnitySDKXExample/Assets/Helpshift/Example/HelpshiftExampleScript.cs` file.
     * Replace domain name in `<your-domain>.helpshift.com` and appId in `<your-app-android-app-id>` string placeholders in this file.
     * To get your Helpshift app credentials please check [here](https://developers.helpshift.com/sdkx-unity/getting-started-android/).

+---

+**FOR ANDROID**

-* FCM push notification is already integrated in the example app but we have provided a dummy `google-services.json` file.
+FCM push notification is already integrated in the example app but we have provided a dummy `google-services.json` file.

 * You can configure FCM by providing your own `google-services.json` file at `HelpshiftUnitySDKXExample/Assets/google-services.json`.
-     * You can then provide the FCM API Key in Helpshift Dashboard as mentioned [here](https://developers.helpshift.com/sdkx-unity/notifications-android/#push-via-helpshift)
+* You can then provide the FCM API Key in Helpshift Dashboard as mentioned [here](https://developers.helpshift.com/sdkx-unity/notifications-android#push-via-helpshift)
-     * Make sure to have same package name for the app in Unity's Build Settings as you use in this google-services.json file
+* Make sure to have same package name for the app in Unity's Build Settings as youuse in this google-services.json file

+---

+**FOR iOS**

+Once you build the Unity project for iOS and have the generated Xcode project, you need to make the following changes in the Xcode project -

+- Ensure correct bundle ID and Team for the `Unity-iPhone` app target
+- For push notifications support, enable the "Push Notifications" capability in Xcode
+- The bundle identifier of the app target should match the bundle identifier of the push certificate you have uploaded on Helpshift admin dashboard

+---

-* Build the project in Unity and Run on your device.
+Build the project in Unity and Run on your device.

 ## Example feature implementations